 Ad-hoc focused task groups may be formed to review specific issues such as monitoring plans, special projects, technology advancements and contractor selection, and advise the TWG on a path forward.

-Outside expertise may be invited to contribute as required as directed by the Network Manager.
+Outside expertise may be invited to contribute as required as directed by the Technical Program Managers.

 PRAMP TWG Membership